sorainrj/ccclll/docs/index.md

 > through the ANE.
 >

 ### Features

-- Show/Hide adverts
+- Show/Hide adverts;
-- Identical cross-platform implementation
+- Identical cross-platform implementation;
-- Position and auto-alignment options
+- Position and auto-alignment options;
-- AdMob on both iOS and Android
+- AdMob on both iOS and Android;
 - Support for:
+  - Banners;
+  - Interstitials;
-  - Banners
+  - Rewarded Video;
-  - Interstitials
+  - Native Ad Templates;
+- Consent through the User Messaging Platform;

 As with all our extensions you get access to a year of support and updates as we are